• Skip to primary navigation

 Transfer the pita dough to a small piece of parchment paper.
 Cover with a damp tea towel unless transferring directly to the oven.
 Finish rolling out the remaining dough balls.

-• Bake the Pita Bread: Once the oven is preheated, transfer the pita to a peel or upside down sheet pan.
-Open the oven door, and using the parchemnt as a handle, slide the pita onto the preheated stone or pan.
+Once the oven is preheated, transfer the pita to a peel or upside down sheet pan.
+Open the oven door, and using the parchment as a handle, slide the pita onto the preheated pan or stone.

 Bake for 5 minutes and 20 seconds or until the pita is puffed up and only lightly golden on the bottom around the edges.
 It won't brown on top.
 No need to flip the pitas while they're baking.